StuLast/react-expenses-app/docs/README.md

 ## License

-This app is currently covered by the MIT license.
-Visit <a href="/react-expenses-app/LICENSE.md"> LICENSE </a> for more info.
+This app is currently covered by a limited use license.
+Visit <a href="/react-expenses-app/LICENSE.md"> docs/LICENSE.md </a> for more info.